betomoedano/livestore-expo-starter/lessons/01-expo-start.md

 1. In the mobile app, go to **app/(home)/\_layout.tsx**.
 This is the root layout for any screen that is after the login screen, which is where Livestore syncing is in scope.
 In Expo Router, a layout is what is rendered before any individual screen inside that folder is rendered.
 So, it's a useful place for wrapping all or part of the app in context that will be available on any descendent screen.
 2. Notice that the entire layout is wrapped in the `LiveStoreProvider`.
 This defines the active store, the sync connection, and provides various handlers for Livestore events.
 3. We use different `storeIds` in prod and local to avoid conflicts.
 If we use the same `storeId` across environments, LiveStore will try to sync local data created in a different environment, which causes issues.
 That’s why we separate them.
-Now, instead of using 'http' or 'https', we can safely set the storeId to something different like `user.name`
+Now, instead of using 'http' or 'https', we can safely set the storeId to something different like, `user.name` or, more precisely, `user?.name.replace(/[^a-zA-Z0-9-]+/g, "-")`, so the store ID is slugified to Livestore's specifications.

 🏃**Try it.** The notes should clear out.
 You're working on a new store of notes.

 Let's do the same thing on the web side.

 4. In the web app, go to **src/routes/index.tsx** and find the corresponding `LiveStoreProvider`.
-Change that to `user.name`.
+Change that to `user?.name.replace(/[^a-zA-Z0-9-]+/g, "-")`.
 "Login" with the same name on web as you are on mobile.

 🏃**Try it.** Now multiple clients should be syncing against the new store ID.

-5. Switch back to `expo-club` on both mobile and web.
+5. Switch back to the default `storeId` on both mobile and web.
 Now you should be syncing the original store again.

 ### Break the "auth"